 If you're worried about your energy bills, it's worth seeing whether you're on the right energy tariff for you by using our free energy switching service, Which?
 Switch.
 Click to compare gas prices.

-As a fossil fuel, gas produces carbon dioxide when it’s burned and can’t be considered a clean source of energy.
+- Gas is a fossil fuel, which produces carbon dioxide when it’s burned.
+So it’s not a clean source of energy.

 - The UK isn’t self-sufficient for gas so prices are impacted by demand around the world.